Hanesbrands (NYSE:HBI) Hits New 1-Year Low at $8.31

 Wall Street Analysts Forecast Growth

 Several research firms have weighed in on HBI.
-Credit Suisse Group lowered their target price on Hanesbrands from $15.00 to $13.00 and set an “outperform” rating on the stock in a report on Friday, August 12th.
-StockNews.com lowered Hanesbrands from a “hold” rating to a “sell” rating in a report on Monday, August 15th.
-Cowen reduced their price objective on Hanesbrands to $11.00 in a research report on Thursday, June 9th.
-Evercore ISI downgraded Hanesbrands from an “outperform” rating to an “in-line” rating and reduced their price objective for the company from $18.00 to $12.00 in a research report on Wednesday, July 13th.
-Finally, Stifel Nicolaus reduced their price objective on Hanesbrands from $11.00 to $10.00 in a research report on Wednesday, July 20th.
+Wells Fargo & Company lowered their target price on Hanesbrands from $18.00 to $13.00 and set an “overweight” rating on the stock in a report on Thursday, July 7th.
+TheStreet lowered Hanesbrands from a “b-” rating to a “c+” rating in a report on Monday, June 6th.
+Barclays lowered their target price on Hanesbrands from $13.00 to $11.00 and set an “equal weight” rating on the stock in a report on Monday, August 15th.
+UBS Group lowered their target price on Hanesbrands from $14.00 to $12.00 in a report on Friday, July 15th.
+Finally, StockNews.com lowered Hanesbrands from a “hold” rating to a “sell” rating in a report on Monday, August 15th.
 One investment analyst has rated the stock with a sell rating, five have given a hold rating and three have issued a buy rating to the company’s stock.
 According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average price target of $12.73.

 Hanesbrands Dividend Announcement